arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 > that make them easier to use.

 # Abstracting side effects away
-So, what's the benefit of an IO monadic function?
+So, what's the benefit of monadic functions?
 Are we just deferring the execution of side effects?
-In the case of IO, yes: basically, that's the trick.
+In the case of IO, es: basically, that's the trick.

 But there is another important aspect I haven't mentioned yet.
-You remember how we fantasized with the possibility of defining other kinds of impurity:
+You remember how we fantasized about the possibility of defining other kinds of impurity:

 | Case                                                                  | Example of type                   |
 |-----------------------------------------------------------------------|-----------------------------------|